Honduras–United States relations: 21st century

 The United States recognized President Manuel Zelaya, ousted from power in the 2009 Honduran coup d'état, as the only constitutional president of Honduras.
 "We believe that the coup was not legal and that President Zelaya remains the democratically elected president there," US President Barack Obama said.
 Although U.S. officials have characterized the events as a coup, suspended joint military operations and all non-emergency, non-immigrant visas, and cut off certain non-humanitarian aid to Honduras, they have held back from formally designating Zelaya's ouster as a "military coup", which would require them to cut off almost all aid to Honduras.

 The United States subsequently warned the Micheletti government that it might not recognize the results of the November 29, 2009 elections if Zelaya was not allowed to return to power first, and ultimately indicated that the November election would not be recognized, persuading the Micheletti regime to refer Zelaya's return to the Honduran Congress.

 The United States maintains a presence at the Soto Cano Air Base in Comayagua; the two countries conduct joint peacekeeping, counter-narcotics, humanitarian, disaster relief, and civic action exercises.
 U.S. troops conduct and provide logistics support for a variety of bilateral and multilateral exercises, medical, engineering, peacekeeping, counternarcotics, and disaster relief.

-As of 1 March 2023, the U.S. and Honduras share a partnership aimed at fostering security, stability, and prosperity in the Americas.
-This partnership involves a joint military unit at Soto Cano Air Base, focusing on building relationships not only with Honduras but also with other Central American countries.

-In early 2023, the U.S. and Honduras engaged in Strategic and Human Rights Dialogues, reaffirming their commitment to jointly tackle the root causes of irregular migration and forced displacement.

 In early 2025, Honduras threatened to expel U.S. troops if President-elect Donald Trump pursued a mass deportation of refugees and asylum seekers entering the United States from Central America.

+In 2025, US President Donald Trump is trying to influence the 2025 Honduran general election by favoring Nasry Asfura (National Party), whom he publicly supports, and has warned that US aid could be suspended if his preferred candidate does not win.
+He has also promised to pardon former President Juan Orlando Hernández—a member of the National Party—who was serving a 45-year prison sentence in the United States for drug trafficking.

+In 2026, the new Honduran government of president Nasry Asfura has maintained a very close relationship with the United States.
+In July 2026, former president Juan Orlando Hernandez, pardoned by Trump, returned to Honduras from the United States.